Tuckahoe Creek Park

 Tuckahoe Creek Park Project Overview & History

-The Division of Recreation and Parks has conducted three public meetings related to this project (May 22, June 12, and November 18, 2013).
-These meetings allowed for public review of in-house developed concept plans for the upcoming park development.
-In September 2013, the county hired the engineering firm Vanasse Hangen Brustlin (VHB) to complete a master plan and answer development/permitting questions related to this project.
-VHB presented their findings at the third public meeting on November 18.
-VHB has completed the Tuckahoe Creek Phase I master plan and it will be presented to the board of supervisors for adoption summer 2014.
+The Division of Recreation and Parks has conducted four public meetings related to this project to date (May 22, June 12, November 18, 2013, and September 17, 2014).
+These meetings have allowed for public review of concept plans for the upcoming park development and have answered development/permitting questions related to this project.
+The proposed Tuckahoe Creek Phase I master plan will be presented to the board of supervisors for adoption September 23, 2014.

 Tuckahoe Creek Park – Phase I Project Description & Funding

 This project will provide a boardwalk system designed to provide public access for passive recreation activities.
-The boardwalk system will provide an ADA accessible access to Tuckahoe Creek for walking, kayaking, canoeing, fishing, overlooks, and experiencing nature.
+The boardwalk system will provide an ADA accessible access to Tuckahoe Creek for walking, fishing, overlooks, and experiencing nature.
 The county intends to proceed with the first phase of development and will request the County of Henrico Board of Supervisors approve the attached Tuckahoe Creek Phase I Master Plan which provides a boardwalk system connecting Ridgefield Parkway to Old Coach Lane.
 County of Henrico project funding in the amount of $322,424 was provided to complete the master plan, permitting and construction of a trailhead at the end of Ridgefield Parkway.
 In addition to the above funding, the Division of Recreation and Parks was notified early May 2014 by the Virginia Department of Conservation & Recreation (DCR) that the Division’s Recreation Trails Program grant request was pre-approved.
 DCR and the Division of Recreation and Parks are in the process of completing the grants environmental review requirements and anticipate the grant to provide funding in the amount of $260,000.
-Therefore, current funding and the projected DCR grant funding $322,424 plus $260,000 will bring total project funding up to $582,424 and allow approximately 75 % of the Phase I Master Plan project to be constructed.

 Tuckahoe Creek Park – Phase I Project Schedule